incoming webhooks

 Available operations

-This section describes the operations accessible through incoming webhooks.
+This section describes operations accessible through incoming webhooks.

-If you need an additional operation that is present in the API and not as a webhook incoming, you can contact the support team and request its inclusion.
+If you need an additional operation that is present in the API and not as an input webhook, you can contact the support team and request its inclusion.
 Your request will be evaluated and the new operation may be added.

 Add subscriber to a list